LeeSeokHyeon0925/ShowRoom/README.md

   ### Run to 2D Generation (ST-RoomNet (discriminator) → Stable-Diffusion (generator))
   Download the weight file from the following link: https://drive.google.com/file/d/1j2eQdEMWsHPpULlGBkZxVO6QFeOM0E1E/view?usp=sharing

-  Put the weight file into the __generate2d/discriminator/weight__
+  Put the weight file into the __generate2d/discriminator/weight__.

-  ※If running on Colab, you must enable GPU.
+  ※ If running on Colab, you must enable GPU.

     python demo/generator_2d_demo.py

 If you want to run the demo with your own image, put your image and pose in the demo/data directory.

-The generated images are saved in the output_gen folder.
+The generated images are saved in the _output_gen_ folder.

   ## Run to Review
     python demo/review_demo.py —url [Airbnb URL]   # Enter the URL of the Airbnb listing as a string to extract the review topics.